Click on thumbnails to see bigger

 The picture shows an example instance of Command and Control Technologies' C3I Surveillance Toolkit (C3iSTK) providing a Common Operating Picture for tactical surveillance and interdiction.
 Built with the GLG Toolkit and Map Server, it provides real-time tracking and geo-referencing of targets of interest, as well as point and click control and monitoring for a network of sensor systems.
 Click here for more CCT application images.

-a special case of the raster image data which can be
+a special case of the raster image data which can be used to

 In the picture, the shaded relief image generated from the elevation data in the DEM format is combined with the raster earth image to provide visual elevation feedback.
 The shaded relief images may be used with both raster and vector datasets.